 Giving hard working women a ‘hand-up’, so they can start their own sustainable businesses and work their way out of poverty.

 Educational tool providing the youth of Africa with a place where they can learn and develop new skills.

 Bringing free medicines and consultations to African villagers living miles away from the nearest hospital.

 You can help us make change happen by donating your time to help us on our projects, improve the lives of African villagers, and all whilst enriching your own learning experience.

-Established 12 successful Women’s Enterprise projects in Ghana alone
+18 successful women Enterprise projects in Nigeria alone

 Contributed towards the development of